 Requests continuously displays the total requests, bytes read and bytes written for up to 20 connections since the program began running.
 This allows easy identification of workstations imposing the greatest load on a server.
 The output is sorted into descending order by whichever column you select, and the column on which you are sorting can be changed without restarting the program.
 Requests can perform a background authentication to the nominated server and works correctly across trees.
 Both text mode and GUI versions are available.
 The GUI version can track more than 20 connections and can display the files held open by each connection.
 It may also clear connections.

-Note that this program has not worked on OES Linux prior to 2013.
-Mid year updates to OES2 SP3 and OES11 SP1 finally included a fix for the NCP function which returns the number of NCP requests, bytes read and bytes written.
+Note that this program does not work on very old versions of OES Linux.
+In 2013, updates to OES2 SP3 and OES11 SP1 finally included a fix for the NCP function which returns the number of NCP requests, bytes read and bytes written.